AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-identities.md

 Learn how to configure identity namespaces to use with Adobe Experience Platform Web SDK.

-The [Adobe Experience Cloud Identity Service](https://experienceleague.adobe.com/en/docs/id-service/using/home) sets a common visitor ID (the ECID) across SDK-based Adobe applications in order to power Experience Cloud capabilities such as audience-sharing between applications.
+The [Adobe Experience Cloud Identity Service](https://experienceleague.adobe.com/en/docs/id-service/using/home) sets a common visitor ID (the ECID) across SDK-based Adobe applications to power Experience Cloud capabilities such as audience-sharing between applications.
 You can also send your own customer IDs to the Service to enable cross-device targeting and integrations with other systems, such as your Customer Relationship Management (CRM) system.

 The [Adobe Experience Platform Identity Service](https://experienceleague.adobe.com/en/docs/experience-platform/identity/home) (yes, there are two!) uses the ECIDs and customer IDs to generate identity graphs, allowing you to merge attributes and behaviors into Real-Time Customer Profiles.